Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

     </figure>
 </div>

-We edited the user profile and added out JavaScript code to the profile to start the atack.
+We edited the user profile and added out JavaScript code to the profile to start the attack.

 ```js
 <script>alert('XSS');</script>